stripe/stripe-dotnet/readme.md

 When creating a customer, you can specify any plan they are on, any coupons that will apply, a credit card or token, and various meta data.

+With a token:

 	var myCustomer = new StripeCustomerCreateOptions();

-	// set these properties if it makes you happy myCustomer.Email = "pork@email.com";
+	myCustomer.Email = "pork@email.com";
 	myCustomer.Description = "Johnny Tenderloin (pork@email.com)";

+    myCustomer.SourceToken = *token*;

+	myCustomer.PlanId = *planId*;                          // only if you have a plan myCustomer.TaxPercent = 20;                            // only if you are passing a plan, this tax percent will be added to the price. myCustomer.Coupon = *couponId*;                        // only if you have a coupon myCustomer.TrialEnd = DateTime.UtcNow.AddMonths(1);    // when the customers trial ends (overrides the plan if applicable) myCustomer.Quantity = 1;                               // optional, defaults to 1

+	var customerService = new StripeCustomerService();
+	StripeCustomer stripeCustomer = customerService.Create(myCustomer);

+With a card:

+	var myCustomer = new StripeCustomerCreateOptions();
+	myCustomer.Email = "pork@email.com";
+	myCustomer.Description = "Johnny Tenderloin (pork@email.com)";

 	// setting up the card
-	myCustomer.Source = new StripeSourceOptions()
+	myCustomer.SourceCard = new SourceCard()
 	{
-		// set this property if using a token
-		TokenId = *tokenId*,

-		// set these properties if passing full card details (do not
-		// set these properties if you set TokenId)
-		Object = "card",
 		Number = "4242424242424242",
 		ExpirationYear = "2022",
 		ExpirationMonth = "10",